pigoz/mplayer2/DOCS/man/en/mplayer.rst

     Enables the use of fontconfig managed fonts.
 Enabled by default.

 --forcedsubsonly
-    Display only forced subtitles for the DVD subtitle stream selected by e.g. ``--slang``.
+    Display only forced subtitles for the DVD subtitle stream selected by e.g.

---fribidi-charset=<charset name>
+    ``--slang``.

+--fribidi-charset=<name>
     Specifies the character set that will be passed to FriBiDi when decoding non-UTF-8 subtitles (default: ISO8859-8).

---ifo=<VOBsub IFO file>
+--ifo=<file>
-    Indicate the file that will be used to load palette and frame size for VOBsub subtitles.
+    Indicate the VOBsub IFO file that will be used to load palette and frame size for VOBsub subtitles.

 --osd-duration=<time>
     Set the duration of the OSD messages in ms (default: 1000).